 Google Analytics for your business website

-Auidience data includes information about:
+Audience data includes information about:

-- Information about location
+- Their location

 This is a real useful one if you are doing a lot of promotional activities across social media.
-Within acquisition tab, by choosing “overview” you can see how people are finding your website:
+Within the acquisition tab, by choosing “overview” you can see how people are finding your website: